 In May 2015, the New York state Assembly voted 89-47 in favor of Gottfried’s New York Health Act, but the Republican-controlled Senate did not take up the measure.
 The same thing happened in 2016, with the single-payer proposal passing the Assembly but failing to gain any traction in the Senate.
 So while the successful votes were certainly a victory for universal health care, they have been symbolic victories thus far.

 But in light of the Trump Administration and Republican-controlled Congress pushing to repeal and replace the ACA, Gottfried introduced his New York Health Care Act (A.4738) again in February 2017.
-In mid-May, it passed the Assembly by a wide margin (93-46), and was sent to the Senate, where it faces an uphill challenge.
+In mid-May, it passed the Assembly by a wide margin (93-46), and was sent to the Senate, where it did not move out of committee.

-In the Senate, Gustavo Rivera (D, 33rd Senate District) introduced similar legislation (S.4840) in early March, but it was still in committee as of June 1.
+In the Senate, Gustavo Rivera (D, 33rd Senate District) introduced similar legislation (S.4840) in early March, but it did not advance out of committee either.
 In addition to Rivera, 29 other senators have co-sponsored the legislation (including all eight members of the Independent Democratic Conference), but 32 are needed for a majority.
-A special election in May added another Democratic senator, Brian Benjamin, who supports S.4840, but that’s still one vote short of passage.
+A special election in May added another Democratic senator, Brian Benjamin, who supported S.4840, but that was still one vote short of passage.

 Gottfried has pointed out that the GOP proposal to allow plans to be sold across state lines essentially boils down to eliminating states’ rights to regulate their own market, and that a state like NY (which has strict consumer protection laws in place) would be flooded with sub-par plans originating in states with much more lax regulations.
 Gottfried explains that the result would be much lower-quality coverage for people in New York, and that his New York Health Act would provide much better coverage.